garykac/woven/docs/spell-cards.md

 Neutral spells are just straight worse than others, almost always requiring an extra mana for the same (or even a worse) effect.
 On the other hand, they have no symbol requirement, and no particular ability weakness.
 A three-mana neutral spell might do damage, or give you a bunch of movement, or whatever.

 For patterns, neutral takes on the desire of the elements its copying.
 (The primary one-mana neutral spell without a pattern just drops a tendril in your current location.)

+## Elemental Pairs

+- Fire / Air is a quick-moving mage that shoots fireballs, but they're a glass cannon that has to re-target with each attack.
+- Air / Water is a flexible, hard-to-predict mage that can send out a bunch of chaff to hide their intentions, but they're poor at reacting quickly.
+- Water / Earth is a slow-moving "tower mage" that might only cast one actual spell a turn, but affects the whole map with their permanent-power, wave-like tendrils.
+- Earth / Fire is a tank with a flamethrower, prepared to deal with nearby threats but unable to affect the distant map.